JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Compute_Engine.md

 - Use SSH or RDP for operating-system level tasks.
 - Use Cloud Console, Cloud SDK, or Cloud Shell for VM-level tasks.

+For Managing larger numbers of VMs, these practices become essential:

+- Use labels and descriptions.
+- Use managed instance groups to enable auto-scaling and load balancing.
+- Use GPUs for numeric-intensive processing.
+- Use snapshots to save the state of a disk or make copies.